 The Tardis console is from the 1989 stage play

 For me personally, what I liked about the museum is that it focused mainly on the older stuff rather than being dominated by anything post-2005, as some of the travelling shows have done.
-Obviously that is in part due to newer items not being sold off to collectors yet, so I am sure the collection will slowly catch up with the newer episodes eventually.
+Obviously that is in part due to newer items not being sold off to collectors yet, so I am sure the collection will slowly catch up with the newer episodes and offer that experience to the newer Dr Who fans.

 They have a gas mask, obviously, and the shop has plenty of weeping angels.
 A chap wandered in while I was browsing and asked for weeping angels.
-He didn’t care what sort of things he could buy, he was just after a weeping angel.
+He didn’t care what sort of things he could buy, he was just after a weeping angel, any weeping angel of any sort.

 Back in the museum, I was particularly pleased to see a 1980s style Cyberman.
 I really don’t like the new versions.
 For me, they lack humanity – which may seem an odd thing to complain about, but part of the fear of the Cybermen was that they were humans who blended with machines, and in physicality at least – retained some human aesthetics.
 For me, the current Cybermen are too mechanical and the notion that they are actually living people is buried literally, and figuratively under grey makeup.